Scoring for web events and activities

-If someone does a web event or activity today, and that web event or activity is put into scoring tomorrow, then even if the person's score is recalculated the person's score does not reflect the web event or activity.
+Scoring for web events/activities is not retroactive and includes the events and activities that take place after the web activity is added to the scoring model.
+If someone does a web event or activity today, and that web event or activity is put into scoring tomorrow, then the person's score does not reflect the web event or activity, even after recalculation.

 If a web event or activity is put into scoring today, and a person does that event or activity tomorrow, the score increases.
 If the web event or activity is then removed from scoring, the person's score decreases upon recalculation.
 If the same web event or activity is then added back into scoring, the person's score increases again when recalculated.

 The program activity does not work the same way as web events or activities.
 Scoring of programs is retroactive and accounts for all program history.
 If program activity is added to a scoring model, then all historical program activity will be included for a person the next time that person is scored.

 Exceptions for retroactively scored behaviors

 Scoring becomes relevant when you create a model and assign points.
 When you click the Recalculate button, it retroactively re-scores all the contacts in the database from the point of the model's creation, not before.
 Behaviors that occur before the scoring model's creation are not retroactively scored.
 However, there are two exceptions.

 Web tracking activities are retroactively scored if a contact was anonymous before the model is created and becomes known after model is created, and when one scoring model is in the organization.

 Note: Not applicable to email activities – if the contact opened or clicked an Acoustic Campaign sent email, they are not anonymous anymore.

 |Anonymous||Model creation time stamp||Become known time stamp|